 The Miss America Organization, a 501(c)4 non-profit organization, is the nation’s leading advocate for women’s education and the largest provider of scholarship assistance to young women in the United States, awarding millions of dollars annually in cash awards and in-kind tuition waivers.
-MAO is comprised of 52 licensed organizations, including all 50 states, Washington, D.C., and Puerto Rico.
+MAO is comprised of 51 organizations, including all 50 states and the District of Columbia.

 Established in 1921 by local Atlantic City businessmen as a way to extend the summer season, The Miss America Organization has since grown to become one of the most recognizable household names in America.

 Miss America is more than a title, it’s a movement of empowering young women everywhere to achieve their dreams by providing quality scholarship assistance and honoring their commitment to helping others.

 Named by USA Today as one of the Top Ten pieces of true Americana remaining in our country today.

 On August 18, 1920, the 19th Amendment was ratified, granting women in America the right to vote.
 The next year in September 1921, Margaret Gorman of Washington, D.C., made history as the inaugural Miss America.
 With every major milestone in our nation’s history, Miss America has evolved with our society, serving as a voice for women’s empowerment when it was uncommon for women to be vocal; promoting women’s education at a time when women were discouraged from joining the workforce; and serving as a champion for Civil Rights and HIV/AIDs awareness when each were deemed controversial.
 Time and time again, history has been made from the Miss America stage.

 In 1943, Jean Bartel was crowned Miss America in Atlantic City; in the ensuing year, Jean raised $2.5 million in Series E war bonds (over $34 million in today’s dollars), more than any other private individual in the United States.